sergueik/springboot_study/basic-elk-cluster/app5/README.md

 ### Info

-this  directory contains a dummy plain Java SOAP server applicstion for APM evaluation.
+this directory contains a dummy plain Java SOAP server application for APM evaluation.

 ### Note